 It's not 'the autism'.

 If I am then employed, I am almost certainly expected to socialise and work exactly like a non-autistic person, even if it destroys my creativity and ability to concentrate (i.e. the very things the job needs).
-My appraisals will say that I am rude and unco-operative, even though I'm not.
-I'm misinterpreted by non-autistic bosses, in other words.
-I'm denied promotions and probably sacked for non-performance of some vague kind.
-Or I am perhaps treated as a zoo exhibit and pulled out in front of audiences.
-"Oh look, we've trained one to stack shelves.
-Clap, everybody.
-Isn't it encouraging!"
+My appraisals will most likely say that I am rude and unco-operative, even though I'm not.

 If I manage to stay in the building, I'm expected to work under flickering fluorescent lighting (because it would cost 'too much' to replace one bulb with another, allegedly).
 I'm expected to be deafened by noise, also.
 Perhaps nauseated by intense smell.
 Asking for any form of accommodation is seem as 'a cost', even if the end result is huge productivity and profit from me.